-West Virginia Code Section 6B-2-5(b)(1) states a public official or public employee may not intentionally use his or her office or the prestige of his or her office for his or her own private gain or that of another person.
+West Virginia Code Section 6B-2-5(b)(1) states that a public official or public employee may not intentionally use his or her office or the prestige of his or her office for his or her own private gain or that of another person.
 The performance of usual and customary constituent services, without compensation, does not constitute the use of prestige of office for private gain.

-West Virginia Code Section 6B-2-5(b)(2) states in part accordingly, the commission is directed, by legislative rule, to establish categories of such public officials and public employees, identifying them generally by the office or employment held, and offering persons who fit within such categories the opportunity to apply for an exemption form the application of the provisions of this subsection.
-Such exemptions may be granted by the commission, on a case by case basis, when it is shown that:
+West Virginia Code Section 6B-5(b)(2) states in part, Accordingly, the commission is directed by legislative rule to establish categories of such public officials and public employees, identifying them generally by the office or employment held, and offering persons who fit within such categories the opportunity to apply for an exemption from the application of the provisions of this subsection.
+Such exemptions may be granted by the Commission on a case by case basis, when it is shown:

-- (1) The public office held or the public employment engaged in is not such that it would ordinarily be available or offered to a substantial number of the citizens of this state; - (2) the office held or the employment engaged in is such that it normally or specifically requires a person who possesses personal prestige; and - (3) the person's employment contract or letter of appointment provides or anticipates that the person will gain financially from activities which are not a part of his or her office or employment.
+- (1) The public office held or the public employment engaged in is not such that it would ordinarily be available or offered to a substantial number of the citizens of the state; - (2) The office held or the employment engaged in is such that it normally or specifically requires a person who possesses personal prestige; and - (3) The person's employment contract or letter of appointment provides or anticipates that the person will gain financially from activities which are not a part of his or her office or employment.

-West Virginia Code Section 6B-2-5(d)(1) states that no elected or appointed public official or public employee or member of his or her immediate family or business with which he or she is associated may be a party to or have an interest in the profits or benefits of a contract with the governmental body over which he or she has direct authority or with which he or she is employed: Provided, That nothing herein shall be construed to prevent or make unlawful the employment of any person with any governmental body: Provided, However, That nothing herein shall be construed to prohibit a member of the Legislature from entering into a contract with any governmental body.
+West Virginia Code Section 6B-2-5(d)(1) states in part...no elected or appointed public official or public employee or member of his or her immediate family or business with which he or she is associated may be a party to or have an interest in the profits or benefits of a contract with a governmental body over which he or she has direct authority or with which he or she is employed.
+Provided, That nothing herein shall be construed to prevent or make unlawful the employment of any person with any governmental body.

-West Virginia Code Section 6B-2-5(d)(3) states where the provisions of subdivisions (1) and (2) of this subsection would result in the loss of a quorum in a public body or agency, in excessive cost, undue hardship, or other substantial interference with the operation of a state, county, municipality, county school board or other governmental agency, the affected governmental body or agency may make written application to the ethics commission for an exemption from subdivisions (1) and (2) of this subsection.
+West Virginia Code Section 6B-2-5(d)(3) states where the provisions of subdivisions (1) and (2) of this subsection would result in the loss of a quorum in a public body or agency, in excessive costs, undue hardship, or other substantial interference with the operation of a state, county municipality, county school board, or other governmental agency the affected governmental body or agency may make written application to the Ethics Commission for an exemption from subdivisions (1) and (2) of this subsection.